Brad-Tudor-Eng/tic-tac-toe/README.md

 ### Thoughts
 -  More Time:
 > I was really looking forward to doing this history portion but, ran out of time.
 If I can find some free time I'll proably go back and finish it for fun.
+I'd also go back and refactor some of the logic to put it into a seperate file.
+I hate to see React components getting that long.

 - Improvements:
 > Things could be broken out into specific componets.
 I.e. Board, Title, Cell Selectors.